fernandosanchezjr/tasmotaminder/README.md

 # tasmotaminder

-Manage Tasmota smart plugs connected to an MQTT server with a simple yaml configuration.
+Manage Tasmota smart plugs connected to an MQTT broker with a simple yaml configuration.

+## Features

+* No additional system dependencies required once compiled
+* Simple YAML-based configuration
+* Low resource footprint: 8 MiB RAM usage on average.
+CPU use negligible.
+Perfect for Raspberry Pis and other constrained devices.
+* Private: only needs access to your MQTT broker and nothing else
+* Convenient: can be run locally or in a docker container

 ## Supported devices